 Physical restraint will only be used as a last resort and as a method of restraint.
 Staff members will use their professional judgement of the incident to decide whether physical intervention is necessary.
-The situations in which physical restraint may be appropriate are detailed in the Physical Intervention Policy.
 Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.